 Published October 4, 2013 By the Foundation

 Breast Cancer Awareness Month provides us with another opportunity to be a part of meaningful research which may ultimately identify causes of this disease.
-In every month, not just October, spread the word about the Army of Women to the women that you know.
+In every month, not just October, spread the word about the Love Research Army to the women that you know.
 Perhaps there is a study for you or for someone else that you know.

 HERE are a few innovative projects looking for participants just like you: